 Investment Report

-For the year ahead, the Community Foundation remains optimistic for growth and vigilant for any headwinds that may arise.
-Our Investment Management Committee, in close collaboration with the South Dakota Investment Council, remains committed to its disciplined approach, focusing on long-term growth.
-The Committee continues to monitor global and domestic markets, assess risks, and seek out strategic opportunities to enhance the portfolio's performance.
+Our Investment Management Committee, in collaboration with the South Dakota Investment Council, is committed to a disciplined investment approach, focused on long-term performance and continuously monitoring market conditions to identify strategic opportunities to enhance the portfolio's performance.

 Money Market Portfolio